ShmuelRonen/FluxKontextCreator/README.md

 - **Discussions**: [GitHub Discussions](https://github.com/ShmuelRonen/FluxKontextCreator/discussions)
 - **BFL API Support**: [BFL Documentation](https://docs.bfl.ai)

+## 🏆 **MASTERY CHECKLIST**

+- [ ] Understand combination_mode effects on reference layout
+- [ ] Know when to use force_fusion=True vs False
+- [ ] Can write fusion vs enhancement prompts
+- [ ] Use specific targeting for precise control
+- [ ] Apply iterative refinement workflow
+- [ ] Test parameter combinations systematically
+- [ ] Build personal prompt template library
+- [ ] Achieve consistent, high-quality fusion results

 ## ⭐ Show Your Support

-If this project helps you, please consider giving it a star on GitHub!
+If this project helps you create impossible fusions and amazing edits, please consider giving it a star on GitHub!

 ---

-**Made with ❤️ for the ComfyUI community**
+**Made with ❤️ and 🔥 for the ComfyUI community**

+**🚀 Ready to create the impossible?
+Start with simple character fusion and work your way up to master-level techniques!**